 Description of the Film Clips: Jack Sparrow and the rest of the crew of the ship known as the Black Pearl try to follow a map with cryptic instructions.
 Jack Sparrow suddenly realizes that they need to tip the ship over.
 He gets his shipmates to join an effort to rock the ship by running back and forth from port to starboard at the exact regular intervals that amplify the oscillation until the ship capsizes.

 A dramatic real life instance of resonance is the famous Tacoma Bridge collapse of 1940.
 This film clip on YouTube shows footage from before and during the collapse of the bridge.

 Resonance is a phenomenon that can occur in association with any movement that repeats itself at regular intervals.
 Examples are vibrations, oscillations, waves, and motion in closed trajectories, such as circles.
 These are all instances of harmonic motion.

-2. Review the links referenced below; pick those that are appropriate for the class and the lesson.
-Decide when to present them to the class.
+3. Review the links referenced in this Guide, pick those that are appropriate for the class and the lesson, and decide when to present them to the class.

 Step by Step